 - Systems knowledge and familiarity as well as the ability to adapt to change quickly, and

-- Perform other related tasks, as assigned by the supervisor.
+- perform other related tasks, as assigned by the supervisor.

-Application Process: Review of candidate materials will begin immediately and continue until the position is filled.
+Review of applications will begin immediately and will continue until the position is filled.
+Review of candidate materials will begin immediately and continue until the position is filled.
 Applications should include a resume and a letter of interest and three current references.
 Inquiries and applications should be directed to: Virginia Union University, Director, Human Resources, 1500 N. Lombardy St., Richmond, VA 23220, (804) 257-5841.
 Resumes may be sent electronically to Resumes@vuu.edu.